-AP Criteria- a minimum semester 1 average of 85 in a current honors course OR a minimum semester 1 average of 92 in a current college preparatory course AND a minimum score of 550 on ELA and/or mathematics PSAT/SAT sections, pending course requirements.
+- 1: a minimum semester 1 average of 85 in a current honors prerequisite course OR a minimum semester 1 average of 92 in a current college preparatory prerequisite course - 2: a minimum score of 550 on the most current ELA and/or mathematics PSAT/SAT sections, required section(s) depending subject area.
+Exceptions: For Art, Computer Science, Music, and World Language, please see specific AP course description below.